Demi Moore: Early life

 Moore spent her early childhood in Roswell, and later, Canonsburg, Pennsylvania.
 Bob Gardner, a photographer for the Monongahela Daily Herald when Dan Guynes was head of advertising, recalled that Moore "looked malnourished and not so much abused as neglected.
 That haunting look as a child made me feel uneasy."
 She suffered from strabismus, which was corrected by two operations, as well as kidney dysfunction.
 Moore learned that Guynes was not her real father at age 13, when she discovered a marriage certificate and inquired about the circumstances since she "saw my parents were married in February 1963.
 I was born in '62."

-At age 14, Moore returned to her hometown of Roswell and lived with her grandmother for six months before relocating to Washington State, where her recently separated mother was residing near Seattle.
+At age 14, Moore returned to her hometown of Roswell and lived with her grandmother for six months before relocating to Washington, where her recently separated mother was residing near Seattle.
 Several months later, the family moved again to West Hollywood, California, where Moore's mother took a job working for a magazine distribution company.
 Moore attended Fairfax High School there.
 In 2019, she stated she was raped at 15 by landlord Basil Doumas, then 49.
-Doumas claimed he had paid Moore's mother to get access to Moore to rape her, although Moore said it is unclear if this were true.
+Doumas claimed he had paid Moore's mother to get access to Moore to rape her, although Moore said it is unclear if this was true.

-In November 1978, Moore moved in with 28-year-old guitarist Tom Dunston, quitting high school in her junior year to work as a receptionist at 20th Century Fox —a job she secured through Dunston's mother, who was an executive assistant to producer Douglas S. Cramer.
+In November 1978, Moore moved in with 28-year-old guitarist Tom Dunston, quitting high school in her junior year to work as a receptionist at 20th Century Fox, a job she secured through Dunston's mother, who was an executive assistant to producer Douglas S. Cramer.
 She signed with the Elite Modeling Agency, then enrolled in acting classes after being inspired by her next-door neighbor, 17-year-old German starlet Nastassja Kinski.
-Moore's first and second roles as a professional actress were guest spots on the TV shows W.E.B. and Kaz (though neither is listed in her IMDb filmography).
-In August 1979, three months before her 17th birthday, Moore met musician Freddy Moore, at the time leader of the band Boy, at the Los Angeles nightclub The Troubadour.
+Moore's first and second roles as a professional actress were guest spots on the televisioin shows W.E.B. and Kaz (though neither is listed in her IMDb filmography).
+In August 1979, three months before her 17th birthday, Moore met musician Freddy Moore, at the time leader of the band Boy, at the Los Angeles nightclub Troubadour.
 He obtained a divorce in late 1980 and married Demi six weeks later.